 They boarded the ships Dartmouth, Eleanor and Beaver, and threw 342 chests of British tea into Boston's harbor.

-This infuriated the King, who responded by punishing the colonies with the Coercive Acts:
+This infuriated the King, who responded by punishing the colonies with the Intolerable, or Coercive, Acts:

 - Boston Port Act (June 1, 1774);